 Buffy told a story much different in content, but with a similar theme and impact.
 The story involves a WWII bombing raid and Buffy’s whole family 70 years later.
 Buffy says the following story resonated profoundly with her.

 “…a mission that my dad went on from Italy.
 May have been his 50th mission.
 He felt it was one of his greatest contributions to World War II.
 From Trieste they were to bomb oil fields in Ploesti, Romania, the country’s largest oil source and used to supply fuel to German military.
-The mission ranked as (one of) the fiercest, most successful, also the most deadly of WWII.
+The mission ranked as (one of) the fiercest, most heroic, also the most deadly of WWII.
 The guys that came back from that were very fortunate.

 Absolutely Full Circle …